Houston Symphony Presents New STAR TREK Films with Live Orchestra This Weekend

 Movie fans have another way to experience two blockbuster favorites this summer.
-On July 18 and 19, the Houston Symphony will perform the film scores live on the Jones Hall stage as audiences watch director J.J.
+This weekend, July 18 and 19, the Houston Symphony will perform the film scores live on the Jones Hall stage as audiences watch director J.J.
 Abrams' mega-hits Star Trek and Star Trek Into Darkness on a huge screen suspended above the orchestra.
 The live musical performance will synchronize perfectly with the film and blend seamlessly with dialogue and sound-effects tracks, creating a truly unique and thrilling movie-watching experience, as audiences witness composer Michael Giacchino's masterful scores recreated live before their eyes.

 Giacchino himself, a special guest in attendance for both performances, will participate in a brief post-concert question and answer session from the stage before heading to an exclusive meet-and-greet session for those audiences with a meet-and-greet ticket.